Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Result

-To answer this, we analyze the correlation between the Oracle LOC and the Semantic Match Score, as visualized in Figure~\ref{fig:complexity}.
-Intuitively, one might expect a strict negative correlation: as the repository grows larger, the agent's performance should monotonically degrade due to context window limitations and complex dependency resolutions.
-However, the trend lines reveal a counterintuitive non-monotonic (U-shaped) trajectory.
+To answer RQ2, we investigate how the software generation capability of these agents scales across varying degrees of project complexity.
+Figure~\ref{fig:complexity} illustrates the relationship between the oracle repository's size (measured in Lines of Code, LOC) and the corresponding Semantic Match (SM) scores.
+Intuitively, one might expect a strict negative correlation: as the repository grows larger, the agent's performance should monotonically degrade due to expanding context windows and complex dependency resolutions.
+However, the LOESS trend lines reveal a non-monotonic (U-shaped) trajectory.